FreshKernel/ktor-server-firebase-app-check/README.md

 This project is licensed under the [MIT License](LICENSE) - see the [LICENSE](LICENSE) file for details.

-Please notice the license can be changed, but it will still be open source.

 ## Acknowledgments

 - Thanks to [Firebase](https://firebase.google.com/)